-- 5.1.7 Performance ventication solutions should only be used prior to the expiration date on the label. - 5.1.8 An agency may run additional performance verification solution levels at their discretion. - 5.1.9 The official time and date of the performance verification is the time and date recorded on the printout, or the time and date recorded in the log, whichever corresponds to the performance verification referenced in section 5.1.3 or 5.1.4.1.
+- 5.1.7 Performance verification solutions should only be used prior to the expiration date on the label. - 5.1.8 An agency may run additional performance verification solution levels at their discretion. - 5.1.9 The official time and date of the performance verification is the time and date recorded on the printout, or the time and date recorded in the log, whichever corresponds to the performance verification referenced in section 5.1.3 or 5.1.4.1.

-5,20 Intoxilyze 5000/EN Performance Verification
+5.2 Intoxilyzer 5000/EN Performance Verification

-Intoxityzer 5000/EN instruments must have a performance verification with each evidentiary test.
+Intoxilyzer 5000/EN instruments must have a performance verification with each evidentiary test.
 If the performance verification is within the acceptable range for the lot of solution being used, then the instrument will be approved and the resulting breath samples will be deemed valid for evidentiary use.

 - 5.2.1 Intoxilyzer 5000/EN performance verification is run using 0.08 and/or 0.20 performance verification solutions provided by and/or approved by ISPFS. - 5.2.2 During each evidentiary breath alcohol test using the Intoxilyzer 5000/EN, a performance verification will be performed as directed by the instrument testing sequence and recorded as SIM CHK on the printout.
-If the SIM

-CHK is not within the acceptable range for the solution lot being used, the testing sequence will abort and no breath samples will be obtained.
+If the SIM CHK is not within the acceptable range for the solution lot being used, the testing sequence will abort and no breath samples will be obtained.

-- 5.2.3 A two sample performance verification using a 0.08 performance verification solution should be run and results logged each time a solution is replaced with fresh solution.
+- 5.2.3 A two sample performance verification using a 0.08 performance verification solution should be run and results logged each time a solution is replaced with fresh solution (this is not a requirement but only a check that the instrument is connected correctly prior to an evidentiary test being performed).
 A 0.08 performance verification solution should be replaced with fresh solution approximately every 100 samples or every calendar month, whichever comes first. - 5.2.4 A 0.20 performance verification should be run and results logged once per calendar month and replaced with fresh solution approximately every 25 verifications or until it reaches its expiration date, whichever comes first

-NOTE: The 0.20 performance verification was implemented for the sole purpose of supporting the instruments' festilts for a 18-8004C charge.
-Failure to timely perform a 0.20 performance verification will not invalidate tests performed that yield festilts at other levels or in charges other than 18-8004C.
+NOTE: The 0.20 performance verification was implemented for the sole purpose of supporting the instruments' results for a 18-8004C charge.
+Failure to timely perform a 0.20 performance verification will not invalidate tests performed that yield results at other levels or in charges other than 18-8004C.

-5.2.5 Acceptable results for a 0.08 or 0.20 performance verification is a pair of samples in sequence that are both within +/- 10% of the performance verification solution target value.
+5.2.5 Acceptable results for an independent 0.08 or 0.20 performance verification, which is not performed during a breath testing sequence, are a pair of back-to-back samples that are both within +/- 10% of the performance verification solution target value.
+Performance verifications that are performed during a breath testing sequence are acceptable with a single test result within +/- 10% of the solution target value.
 Target values and ranges of acceptable results for each solution lot series are included in a certificate of analysis, prepared by, and available from, the ISPFS.